thoto/partrep/README.md

 of LVM, yet striping swap on both disks.
 It would have been possible to use MD-RAID but that would have disabled us from striping swap etc.

-It also creates an /boot partition on the first disk.
-Furthermore it leaves an partition free at the end to be used as ZFS cache volume later.
+It also creates a /boot partition on the first disk.
+Furthermore it leaves a partition free at the end to be used as ZFS cache volume later.

 There are multiple variables to tweak whilest installing in a preseeded configuration.
 These can be found in `debian/partrep.templates`.